skaspy/skaspy/README.md

 - 👀 I’m interested in Java and Android development.
 - 🌱 I’m currently learning VueJS.
 - 👭 I’m looking to collaborate on IT edu projects.
-- 🚲 I love playing the clarinet, climbing and bikepacking.
 - 📫 How to reach me: bee.coding@gmx.de